Meiji Jingu: Most Popular Landmark in Harajuku

 There are numerous tourist attractions in Harajuku, and Meiji Shrine is one of the best places to visit.
 Here is the guide to things to see at Meiji Shrine and how to get there.

-Speaking of one of the Japan’s religious symbols, there are numerous historical shrines in Tokyo.
-Meiji Jingu (明治神宮), which is also known Meiji Jingu, is one of the most popular and largest Shinto shrines in Tokyo.
-During a few days of New Year’s Holidays, millions of people visit Meiji Shrine worship.
-The powerful shrine, an oasis in the busy towns like Harajuku and Shibuya, is located close to Harajuku Station.
+Speaking of one of Japan’s religious symbols, there are numerous historical shrines in Tokyo.
+Meiji Jingu (明治神宮), also known as Meiji Shrine, is one of the largest and most popular Shinto shrines in Tokyo.
+During the first few days of the New Year’s Holidays, millions of people visit Meiji Shrine worship.
+The powerful shrine, an oasis in busy towns like Harajuku and Shibuya, is located close to Harajuku Station.

 *Please note that this article contains affiliate links.